ubpb/metacrunch/Readme.md

   # Called before the first transformation
 end

-# to run arbitrary code after the last transformation use the #post_process hook.
+# To run arbitrary code after the last transformation use the #post_process hook.
 post_process do
   # Called after the last transformation
 end